corlan-mira/webTechProject/CONTROLLERS_IMPLEMENTATION_COMPLETE.md

 ---

-**Implementation Completed:** ✅ All controllers fully functional and documented
+Implementation Completed:  All controllers fully functional and documented
-**Ready for:** Routes integration, testing, frontend development
+Ready for: Routes integration, testing, frontend development